yedpodtrzitko/godot-docs/classes/class_navigationregion2d.rst

 **Inherits:** :ref:`Node2D<class_Node2D>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-A region of the 2D navigation map.
+A traversable 2D region that :ref:`NavigationAgent2D<class_NavigationAgent2D>`\ s can use for pathfinding.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-A region of the navigation map.
-It tells the :ref:`NavigationServer2D<class_NavigationServer2D>` what can be navigated and what cannot, based on its :ref:`NavigationPolygon<class_NavigationPolygon>` resource.
+A traversable 2D region based on a :ref:`NavigationPolygon<class_NavigationPolygon>` that :ref:`NavigationAgent2D<class_NavigationAgent2D>`\ s can use for pathfinding.

 Two regions can be connected to each other if they share a similar edge.
 You can set the minimum distance between two vertices required to connect two edges by using :ref:`NavigationServer2D.map_set_edge_connection_margin<class_NavigationServer2D_method_map_set_edge_connection_margin>`.

 \ **Note:** Overlapping two regions' navigation polygons is not enough for connecting two regions.
 They must share a similar edge.

-The pathfinding cost of entering this region from another region can be controlled with the :ref:`enter_cost<class_NavigationRegion2D_property_enter_cost>` value.
+The pathfinding cost of entering a region from another region can be controlled with the :ref:`enter_cost<class_NavigationRegion2D_property_enter_cost>` value.

 \ **Note:** This value is not added to the path cost when the start position is already inside this region.